Bankruptcy Information

 What is a chapter 13 bankruptcy and how does it work?

 Chapter 13 is one form of bankruptcy in which a person may obtain relief from creditors and submit a plan to pay some, most, or all of your debts.
 Bankruptcy law prohibits most creditors from trying to collect from you during the time you are paying your creditors according to your Plan.
 There are exceptions for criminal actions and civil actions regarding domestic support obligations.
 You must make regular payments to the Chapter 13 trustee for a specified period of time.
-The Chapter 13 trustee collects your money paid according to your plan and disburses it to your creditors in the proportions and manner you determined in your confirmed plan and Local Rules of Bankruptcy Procedure.
+The Chapter 13 trustee collects your money paid according to your plan and disburses it to your creditors in the proportions and manner you determined in your confirmed plan and the Local Rules of Bankruptcy Procedure.

 Where is a chapter 13 case filed?